DanKim15/I2C-Device/README.md

      - `i2c_read_byte(rd_data)` to capture slave’s response.
      - Master NACK (`i2c_write_bit(1)`) then `i2c_stop()`.

-Initial FSM bugs (e.g., missing ACK drive, timing issues, incorrect bit shifting) were identified and corrected by observing the SDA/SCL waveform and verifying that each bit, ACK, and STOP condition aligns with the testbench timing.
+Initial FSM bugs such as missing ACK drive, timing issues, and incorrect bit shifting were identified and corrected by observing the SDA/SCL waveform and verifying that each bit, ACK, and STOP condition matches the correct spec standards.

 **Annotated I2C Waveform**
 ![Expected I2C Waveform](https://github.com/DanKim15/I2C-Device/blob/main/annotated_statemachineI2C_waveform.jpg)

 ## Future Steps

-- Connect this to an I²C master device, such as a microcontroller, to perform physical data transfers.
+- Connect this module using a physical FPGA board to an I²C master device, such as a microcontroller, to perform physical data transfers.